Whether you’re expecting your first baby or not, your home doesn’t have to be a mess. Learn practical ways to avoid baby clutter!

 2. Go for multi-purpose items

 Living in a cramped space means getting creative with the items you buy.
-Ditch single-purpose items and go for those you can use in several ways, like:
+Ditch single-purpose items and go for those you can use in several ways, like a:

-- A changing table with drawers below to store baby clothes.
+- Changing table with drawers below to store baby clothes.
 Look for ones with a flat top—that way, when your child has outgrown diapers, it can now serve as drawers and storage for the room.

-- A convertible crib that changes into a toddler bed (and even a regular bed after).
+- Convertible crib that changes into a toddler bed (and even a regular bed after).

-- A bathtub for the newborn stage through toddlerhood.
+- Bathtub for the newborn stage through toddlerhood.

 3. Buy as you go

-I’ve received a few reader questions on whether it’s a good idea to get XY and Z before the baby arrives?
+Wondering whether it’s a good idea to get a certain item before or after the baby arrives?
 Don’t feel compelled to buy everything beforehand.
 Instead, buy as you go.
-To settle in those first few days with the baby doesn’t take a whole lot.
+Settling in those first few days with the baby doesn’t take a whole lot.

-You don’t have to go to the store every time you realize you need something (especially with a newborn!).
+Of course, you shouldn’t have to go to the store every time you realize you need something (especially with a newborn at home!).
 But buying extra means you’ll end up with things you don’t need and might forget to return to the store.
-Not only do you lose money, you’ll also end up with clutter you didn’t need to have in the first place.
-Instead, buy as you go.
-Cover your basics and leave the extras for down the line.

-Another smart move is to buy at the time you need it.
-For instance, you’ll likely need a high chair, but you won’t need one for several months after the baby is born.
+Instead, cover your basics and leave the extras for down the line and buy the item at the time you need it.
+For instance, you’ll likely plates, bowls, and utensils, but you won’t need them for several months after the baby is born.

-4. Sell your old or unused baby items
+4. Sell or give away old or unused baby items

-After three kids, I’ve become more familiar with consignment stores, Craigslist and eBay.
-From children’s books to old strollers, I sell items my kids have outgrown to avoid baby clutter.
-If the items aren’t in great condition, donate it to your local Goodwill store or to willing friends.
-Recycle anything else that’s keeping your home cluttered.
+After three kids, I’ve become more familiar with consignment stores, Craigslist, and eBay.
+From children’s books to old strollers, I’ve sold many items my kids have outgrown to avoid baby clutter.
+I’m happy to clear the clutter, and the buyer is glad to score a great deal.

 Along those lines, don’t open items you’re not ready to use just yet.
-For instance, we had several food containers we didn’t end up using.
-Because they were never opened, they sold for a higher price than had we opened it (even if they were never used).
+For instance, I had several food containers I didn’t end up using.
+But because they were never opened, they sold for a higher price than had I opened them (even if they were never used).

 5. Use storage boxes and cubbies